 Earlier last year I had an opportunity to visit some of the magnificent castles of southern France.
 This got me thinking about compiling a list of all the castles that are worth visiting in France and today you’ll get to see the list.
-Be sure to check out our other Cultured Kiwi Articles from Nazare, Portugal, Chernobyl, Ukraine and even the Tongariro Crossing New Zealand.
+Be sure to check out our other Cultured Kiwi Articles from Nazaré, Portugal, and even the Tongariro Crossing New Zealand.
+Or you can see our article here if you are wondering What Does Chernobyl Look Like Today.

 The Best Castles in France to Visit